jackyzha0/quartz/content/notes/what-are-uml-diagrams.md

-s---
+---
 title: "what-are-uml-diagrams"
 aliases:
 tags:
 - info201
 ---

-A standard set of model constructs and notation defined by the object management group
+A standard set of constructs and notation defined by the object management group for creating [models](notes/models.md)

-specify what not how
+**specify what not how**

 - activity diagrams
 	- high level for business prcesses workflows